lephong/lephong.github.io/_pages/about.md

 - Our paper ["Multi-parameter Control for the (1+(λ,λ))-GA on OneMax via Deep Reinforcement Learning"](https://arxiv.org/abs/2505.12982) has been accepted at [FOGA'2025](https://naco.liacs.nl/foga2025//).
 Joint work with [Tai Nguyen](https://research-portal.st-andrews.ac.uk/en/persons/tai-nguyen), [Carola Doerr](https://www.lip6.fr/Carola.Doerr), and [Nguyen Dang](https://ndangtt.github.io/).

-Research Topics
+Research
 ======

-- Natural language processing (e.g., language modelling, emergent communication, information extraction, and syntactic/semantic parsing)
+## Natural language processing

+I have been working in natural language processing since my PhD, which focused on recursive neural networks for sentence representation.
+Over the years, my research has spanned several areas, including information extraction as well as syntactic and semantic parsing.

+More recently, in collaboration with [Raquel G. Alhama](https://rgalhama.github.io/), I have begun exploring the emergence of communication—an exciting direction at the intersection of language, cognition, and learning.
+To support this work, we co-founded the [Koala lab](https://rgalhama.github.io/index.html?p=koala).

-- Machine learning for optimization
+## Machine learning for optimization

-- Molecule generation.
+In collaboration with [Nguyen Dang](https://ndangtt.github.io/) and [Carola Doerr](https://www.lip6.fr/Carola.Doerr), I also investigate how machine learning can be leveraged to tackle optimization problems, such as SAT and combinatorial optimization.

+## Others
+...